 I was an introvert seeking comfort in the company of story books and mostly my patti (grandmother).
 She was very fond of me and relished telling me about various temples, lives of alwars and their hymns.

-I still remember the day when Bhooma in my presence told my grandma, “Patti, you are making Sarangan a useless guy telling him, as if he is a child of five years, mythological stories and slokams.
+I still remember the day when Bhooma in my presence told my grandma, “Patti, you are making Sarangan an useless guy telling him, as if he is a child of five years, mythological stories and slokams.
 He can as well read them in Chanda Mama.
 He is not doing very well in studies.
-He is also shy walking with his head bent and rarely talks to me in the school, let alone my friends.”
+He is also shy, walking always with his head bent and rarely talks to me in the school, let alone my friends.”

 ”Ignore that brat, Saranga.I will tell her father to reprimand her.
 It is not good for a girl to be so egoistic and proud” consoled my patti as if I was hurt by her remark.

 “It is Okay, patti.She told the truth only as I am shy by nature and also not a topper like her.
 She means good” I replied

 “May be.
 When she gets married, she must learn to be respectful.
 Anyway I leave it in the hands of Lord Oppiliappan” I could surmise even at my young age patti’s secret desire that I should marry her and relieve mama of much expense towards marriage.(In our parts marrying maternal uncle’s daughter was very much in vogue)

 I have never spoken to patti about Bhooma or what I thought of her.
 Though tall with lustrous hair falling up to hip, she had a bulbous nose with a shrill voice.
 Dominating and outspoken by nature, she did not endear herself to me though I held her in good esteem for her attainments in many fields.
 We often argued on petty matters and she ascribed this to my jealousy of her.